+Problems with EERE Exchange?
+Email EERE-ExchangeSupport@hq.doe.gov Include FOA name and number in subject line.

-Technical Volume Content Requirements SECTION/PAGE LIMIT DESCRIPTION A description of the project team's relevant and/or unique qualifications and expertise, including those of key subrecipients; A description of the project team's existing equipment and facilities, or equipment or facilities already in place on the proposed project site, that are necessary for successful completion of the proposed project, with photographic evidence of key equipment as needed; A justification of any new equipment or facilities requested as part of the project; Relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives; The time commitment of the key team members to support the project; A description of the technical services to be provided by DOE/NNSA FFRDCs, if applicable; For multi-organizational projects, describe succinctly: The roles and the work to be performed by the PI and Senior/Key Personnel at the prime and sub levels; Business agreements between the applicant and sub; How the various efforts will be integrated and managed; Process for making decisions on technical direction; Publication arrangements; Intellectual property issues; and Communication plans iv.
-Resumes appointments, foreign or domestic, at the applicant institution or elsewhere, whether or not remuneration is received, and, whether full-time, part-time, or voluntary;
+The overall approach to and organization for managing the work; he The roles of each project team member; Any critical handoffs/interdependencies among project team members; The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices; I The approach to project risk management; A description of how project changes will be handled; If applicable, the approach to Quality Assurance/Control; ; How communications will be maintained among project team members.
+Market Transformation Plan: The applicant should provide a market transformation plan, including the following: Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan; 1 Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, and product distribution.
+Technical Qualifications and Resources The Technical Qualifications and Resources should contain the following nformation: (Approximately 20% of the Technical Volume) A description of the project team's unique qualifications and expertise, including those of key subrecipients; A description of the project team's existing equipment and facilities, or equipment or facilities already in place on the proposed project site, that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project; Relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives; The time commitment of the key team members to support the project; A description of the technical services to be provided by DOE/NNSA FFRDCs, if applicable;

+• The skills, certifications, or other credentials of the construction and ongoing operations workforce; • For multi-organizational projects, describe succinctly:

+- The roles and the work to be performed by the PI and Senior/Key Personnel at the prime and sub levels; - o Business agreements between the applicant and sub; - How the various efforts will be integrated and managed; - Process for making decisions on technical direction; - Publication arrangements; - o Intellectual property issues; and - Communication plans iv.
+Resumes

-A resume provides information reviewers can use to evaluate an individual's skills, experience, and potential for leadership within the scientific community.
-Applicants must submit a resume (limited to three pages) for each Principal Investigator and Senior/Key Personnel that includes the following:
+A resume provides information reviewers can use to evaluate an individual's relevant skills and the experience of the key project personnel.
+Applicants must submit a resume (limited to three pages) for each project manager and Senior/Key Personnel that includes the following: